openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Subject Principals are identified by Subject Members defined below.

-# Subject Members in SSE Events {#subject-ids}
+# Subject Members in SSF Events {#subject-ids}

-A member of type Subject in an SSE event MAY have any claim name.
+A member of type Subject in an SSF event MAY have any claim name.
 Each Subject Member MUST refer to exactly one Subject Principal.

 A Subject may be a "simple subject" or a "complex subject".